California’s Shift From Natural Gas to Solar Is Playing a Role in Rolling Blackouts

 CAISO’s warnings went unmet from the California Public Utilities Commission, which regulates how utilities procure generation assets and sets the rules of the state’s Resource Adequacy program to assure grid reliability, he said.
 CAISO’s warning last year that the state would experience a shortfall of 4,700 megawatts of resource adequacy by 2022 was met by a CPUC decision to require utilities to procure 3,300 megawatts of resources by 2023, an amount Berberich said is inadequate.

-CAISO was able to meet peak demand during the 2017 heat wave largely through imports from other states that weren’t experiencing the same heat, he said.
+CAISO was able to meet peak demand during the 2017 heat wave largely through imports from other states that weren’t experiencing the same heat, Berberich said.
 But CAISO has warned “time after time that imports are drying up,” a prediction that came true on Friday and Saturday “because the rest of the West is hot too.”

-The CPUC’s order for utilities and other “load-serving entities” such as community-choice aggregators to procure 3,300 megawatts of resource adequacy has so far been met with contracts to build battery systems to store solar power to be injected into the grid in the evening.
+The CPUC’s order for utilities and other “load-serving entities” such as community-choice aggregators to procure 3,300 megawatts of resource adequacy has so far been met with contracts to build battery systems to store solar power for injection into the grid in the evening.
 CAISO has about 200 megawatts of storage interconnected to its system at present, and all indications are that it performed well in playing a role in meeting CAISO's needs, Berberich said.

 Expanding that energy storage capacity can help shift solar power into the evening hours now facing grid shortages.
 But “batteries [alone] won’t fix this problem,” he said, since they can’t generate their own power.
-“Solar power will have to be overbuilt to charge the batteries,” as well as provide power to the grid.
+“Solar power will have to be overbuilt to charge the batteries” as well as provide power to the grid.

-This statement underscores a significant debate over how states like California can reach their 100 percent renewables goals without relying on fueled generators to provide emergency grid capacity.
+Berberich's comments underscore the debate over how states like California can reach their 100 percent carbon-free energy goals without relying on fueled generators to provide emergency grid capacity.

 Recent studies indicate that reaching a 90-percent renewable grid and relying on natural gas for the remaining 10 percent of power is economically feasible by the mid-2030s.
-But converting the power grid to run entirely on renewable resources could be much more expensive, since it could rely on excess solar and wind capacity and battery storage to cover shortfalls such as those the state is now facing.
+But converting the power grid to run entirely on renewable resources could be much more expensive, since such a path may need to rely on building excess solar and wind capacity and battery storage to cover shortfalls such as those the state is now facing.

 “For those who say we can rely on our reserves, you are wrong,” Berberich said in response to criticism that CAISO called its emergencies while it still had reserve generation capacity available.
 CAISO must retain its roughly 3,000 megawatts of reserve capacity to prevent the possibility of an even more widespread grid collapse, which could occur if a power plant were to drop offline or a key transmission line were to be forced out of service, he said.

-Similar conditions could force more rolling blackouts through this week.
+Similar conditions could force more rolling blackouts in California through this week.

 “A persistent, record-breaking heat wave in California and the Western states is causing a strain on supplies, and consumers should be prepared for likely rolling outages during the late afternoons and early evenings through Wednesday,” CAISO wrote in a Sunday statement instituting a “Flex Alert” asking Californians to conserve energy from 3 p.m. to 10 p.m. to reduce load on the grid.

-CAISO is calling for help from other utilities across the Western U.S., and has secured commitments from the Los Angeles Department of Water and Power, U.S. Department of Defense facilities, and industrial and commercial entities to reduce demand, Berberich said.
-Still, it could face the need to call for hundreds of megawatts of rolling blackouts starting around 3 p.m. on Monday, and up to 4,000 megawatts starting around 7 p.m., he said.
+CAISO is calling for help from other utilities across the Western U.S., and has secured commitments from the Los Angeles Department of Water and Power, U.S. Department of Defense facilities, and industrial and commercial entities to reduce demand.
+Still, it could face the need to call for hundreds of megawatts of rolling blackouts starting around 3 p.m. on Monday, and up to 4,000 megawatts starting around 7 p.m..

-“We are scouring every corner of our world” for additional capacity, he said.
+“We are scouring every corner of our world” for additional capacity, Berberich said.
 But the persistent heat across the Western U.S. has left neighboring utilities and generators with little to spare.